dualmediaspzoo/symfony-doctrine-event-converter-bundle/README.md

 }
 ```

-2. Create an event class (not final), and then at some point extend `DM\DoctrineEventDistributorBundle\Event\AbstractEntityEvent`,
+2. Create an event class (not final), and then at some point extend `DualMedia\DoctrineEventDistributorBundle\Event\AbstractEntityEvent`,
 mark this class with your appropriate event annotation, either one of the base ones or SubEvent

 ```php